 4. The Jacket Length Should Not Extend the Fingers of Your Arm

-With your arms hanging down straight, you should be able to cup your fingers under the sides of the jacket.
+With your arms hanging down straight, you should be able to cup your fingers under the jacket’s sides.

 The back of your suit jacket needs to fall comfortably and straight.
 The bottom edge should drape over the top of your buttocks.
 On no account should your jacket be lower than your knuckles.